mahamshahid18/docs-test/Angular-OAuth-ACG.md

 var app = angular.module('OAuthTest', ['MarkdownNotesLib']);

 app.controller('config', function($scope, Configuration) {
-    Configuration.oAuthToken = token; // the existing token
+    Configuration.oAuthToken = sessionStorage.getItem('token'); // the existing token stored in sessionStorage of browser
 });
 ```

 ### Complete example

-In this example, app.js first builds and opens up the authorization url in a new tab.
-Afterwards, auth code will be sent to the server.
+In this example, app.js first checks if the token is already set.
+If it is, API calls can be made.
+If not, it builds and opens up the authorization url in a new tab.
+Afterwards, auth code will be sent to the registered redirect URI.
 The angular controller exposes a function which is bound to a button (in the `index.html` file).
 This can be called when the code is available and the client has to be authorized.